writethedocs/www/docs/include/conf/australia/visiting.rst

 `Uber <https://www.uber.com/au/en/ride/>`_ is another way to get direct transport.
 Just use the Uber app to order your ride.

-`Ola <https://ola.com.au/>`_ is also another affordable way to get direct transport.
-Use the Ola app to order rides.
+`DiDi <https://web.didiglobal.com/au/>`_ is also another rideshare option to get direct transport.
+Use the DiDi app to order rides.

 Getting to the conference
 --------------------------

-Our conference venue is the Library at the Dock, which is located at the end of Collins St, located in the Docklands precinct.
+Our conference venue is the Melbourne City Conference Centre, which is located at the right in the middle of the city, above the Melbourne Central train station.

 **Trains**
-The closest train station is Southern Cross Station (a 10-15 min walk to the Library at the Dock).
+The closest train station is Melbourne Station (a 5 min walk to the conference venue).

 **Tram**
-Catch trams 11 or 48 to Victoria Harbour Docklands (the venue is 5 minute walk from the tram stop).
+Catch trams 3, 3a, 5, 6, 30, 35, 64, or 67 to the State Library tram stop (the venue is 2 minute walk from the tram stop).
 Trams in the CBD are free (you do not need to tap on or off) for travelling.
 For more information, refer to the `free tram zone <https://www.ptv.vic.gov.au/assets/PTV-default-site/Maps-and-Timetables-PDFs/Maps/Network-maps/Free-Tram-Zone-Map-Map-2021.pdf>`_.

 Where to stay